chargehound/chargehound-slate/source/includes/_versioning.md

 ## Changelog

+### Version 2021-09-15

+In this API version, we changed the behavior of the webhook `dispute.closed` event.

+In older versions, a `dispute.closed` notification would only be sent if Chargehound submitted the dispute.
+Starting with this version, the `dispute.closed` notification will be sent for all closed, whether Chargehound submitted evidence or not.

 ### Version 2020-02-28

 In this API version, we changed the behavior of the accept filters and the `accepted` state.